 Well, because that's where all the liberals are.

-It's so that the skip gates of the world can also have a house on Martha's Vineyard.
+It's so that the Skip Gates of the world can also have a house on Martha's Vineyard.

 It's so that the professors who teach at these places earn big bucks.

-Um teaching is not a high-paying industry.
+Teaching is not a high-paying industry.

-It's not a high pay business.
+It's not a high-pay business.

-But if you're at the right liberal institution of higher learning, where tuition costs are going through the roof, and nobody ever cuts tuition costs, they never get reduced.
+But if you're at the right liberal institution of higher learning where tuition costs are going through the roof and nobody ever cuts tuition costs, they never get reduced.

 We just come up with new creative financing of student loans.

-Obama's bud, you know, the guy who was arrested by the cop had to have the beer summit.
+Skip Gates, Obama's bud, you know, the guy who was arrested by the cop had to have the beer summit.

 Obama calls him Skip Gates.

-Now I I've got no problem with that.
+Now, I've got no problem with that.

 He's got a place on Martha's Vineyard, but that place on Martha's Vineyard is built and lived in on the backs of parents and students paying $50,000 a year to go to Harvard or wherever it is he teaches.

-Well, we got another delivery out there.
+What, we got another delivery out there?

 Yeah, good.

-Full funding for Pell grants is absolutely essential to fulfilling the president's goal of the United States once again having the highest proportion of college graduates in the world by 2020.
+Full funding for Pell Grants is absolutely essential to fulfilling the president's goal of the United States once again having the highest proportion of college graduates in the world by 2020.

 There you go.